 What are Electronic Batch Records (eBR)?

 Electronic Batch Records are tools that digitally track all of the elements associated with a batch manufacturing process.
 In the past several years, more and more manufacturers are turning to eBRs to compile and track batch production data.
-This approach helps to streamline compliance procedures, improving operational efficiency, and reducing human error in the production of pharmaceuticals.
+This approach helps to streamline compliance procedures, improve operational efficiency, and reduce human error in the production of pharmaceuticals.

-Tracking, tracing, & genealogy—How to get started with digital transformation in life sciences
+Tracking, tracing, and genealogy—How to get started with digital transformation in life sciences

 Reduce the resources and human error associated with documentation processes

 Streamline compliance activities